myneedus/Recipe-Protein-Calorie-Analysis/README.md

 **Alternative Hypothesis**: At least one recipe category has a significantly different mean protein-to-calorie ratio compared to the others.

-**Test Statistic**: Variance of category means — chosen because it captures spread across multiple groups simultaneously, making it appropriate for comparing more than two categories at once.
+**Test Statistic**: Variance of category means.
+I chose this variance because it is able to capture the spread across multiple groups simultaneously, making it appropriate for comparing more than two categories at once.

 **Significance Level**: 0.05

-**Result**: The observed variance of category means was [INSERT OBSERVED VALUE].
-After 1000 permutations, the resulting p-value was **[INSERT P-VALUE]**.
+**Result**: The observed variance of category means was 0.007003991121994941.
+After 1000 permutations, the resulting p-value was **0.00**.

-**Conclusion**: Since the p-value is [above/below] 0.05, we [fail to reject/reject] the null hypothesis.
-This [does/does not] suggest that protein-to-calorie ratio varies significantly across recipe categories, indicating that recipe type [is/is not] a meaningful predictor of protein efficiency.
+**Conclusion**: Since the p-value is significantly below 0.05, I rejected the null hypothesis.
+This indeed does suggest that protein-to-calorie ratio varies significantly across recipe categories, indicating that recipe type is a meaningful predictor of protein efficiency.

 ## Framing a Prediction Problem
 **Prediction Problem**: Predict the protein-to-calorie ratio of a recipe.

-**Type**: Regression — since `protein_to_cal_ratio` is a continuous variable between 0 and 1, this is a regression problem rather than a classification problem.
+**Type**: Regression: I chose regression because `protein_to_cal_ratio` is a continuous variable between 0 and 1, and as a result, made it effectively a regression problem rather than a classification problem.

-**Response Variable**: `protein_to_cal_ratio` — this was chosen because it is the central metric of the entire analysis.
+**Response Variable**: I chose the **`protein_to_cal_ratio`** because it is the central metric of the entire analysis.
 Predicting it from basic recipe features is a natural extension of the question explored in Steps 1–4 and would allow someone to estimate how protein-efficient a recipe is before cooking it.

-**Evaluation Metric**: RMSE (Root Mean Squared Error) — chosen over R² because it is interpretable in the same units as the response variable, making it easier to understand how far off predictions are in practical terms.
+**Evaluation Metric**: RMSE (Root Mean Squared Error).
+I chose this over R² because it is interpretable in the same units as the response variable, making it easier to understand how far off predictions are in practical terms.
 RMSE also penalizes large errors more heavily than MAE, which is appropriate here since a large misprediction of protein ratio could meaningfully mislead someone making dietary decisions.

 **Features available at time of prediction**: All features used — `is_meat`, `n_steps`, `category`, and `n_ingredients` — are knowable at the moment a recipe is submitted to food.com, before any ratings or interactions occur.